mihalis68/chef-bcpc/network-arch-v1.md

 discrete networking hardware is not standardised enough for this to be scripted in a universal way.

-##Networks
+##Required Networks

 Running BCPC clusters require four core data networks to be configured on the cluster switch(es) and router(s), but typically use 3 or even just 2 physical NICs and cabling[1].

-Three of the BCPC networks use tagged VLANs and so require switch support for that (801.2Q).
-For good performance, cluster members typically need multiple high-speed NICs given the fully converged BCPC architecture ; fully converged, in this case, meaning that many nodes both host Ceph content and virtual machines (VMs) and so see both internal storage traffic (such as Ceph replication traffic) AND VM "north-south" i.e. off-cluster traffic such as webserver traffic to the outside world.
+Three of the four core BCPC networks use tagged VLANs and so require switch support for that (802.1Q).
+For good performance, cluster members typically need multiple high-speed NICs (10 or even 40Gb/s) given the fully converged BCPC architecture ; fully converged, in this case, meaning that many nodes both host Ceph content and virtual machines (VMs) and so see both internal storage traffic (such as Ceph replication traffic) AND VM "north-south" i.e. off-cluster traffic such as webserver traffic to the outside world.

 BCPC Cluster builds also typically require a 5th network for machine management (unless you use a lot of keyboards, mice and screens!).
 The